lksrz/mcpfinder/DOCS.md

 ### 3.2 MCP Server (`mcpfinder-server`)

-This MCP server provides tools specifically designed for LLMs interacting with MCP clients (like Cursor or Claude Desktop) to manage the configuration of *other* MCP servers.
+This MCP server (developed in [mcpfinder/server](https://github.com/mcpfinder/server) and included as a submodule) provides tools specifically designed for LLMs interacting with MCP clients (like Cursor or Claude Desktop) to manage the configuration of *other* MCP servers.
 It utilizes the `@modelcontextprotocol/sdk`, leveraging the `StreamableHTTPServerTransport` for communication and `express` for the underlying HTTP server.
 It allows the LLM to:

 1.  **Discover available MCP servers**: Search the central MCP Finder registry by keyword or tag. **This is the primary tool for discovering and accessing new tools, methods, features, or capabilities.
 If a user requests a tool, method, feature, or capability not currently available, the LLM must use this tool first.**
     *   Tool: `search_mcp_servers` (Calls `GET /api/v1/search`) — **required first step for missing capabilities.**